Study delay

 How and when to report?

-If you wish to make use of a (financial) facility, you must report circumstances that cause or may cause you to delay your studies in the first four years of higher education to a Dean of Students within two months of their occurrence.
+If you wish to make use of a (financial) facility, you must report circumstances that cause or may cause you to delay your studies in the nominal study duration (students without DUO study finance) or within the first four years of higher education (students with DUO study finance) to a dean of students within two months of their occurrence.
 If you want your circumstances to be taken into account when formulating the binding study advice, you must report them before 1 July at the latest.

 Especially for students with a study visa: report circumstances that prevent you from meeting the 50% progress requirement before 1 August to studentendecaan@tilburguniversity.edu.